One of the three drugs responsible for creating the deadly U.S. opioid epidemic other than prescription pain pills and heroin is fentanyl.

 The black market manufactures a synthetic form of fentanyl with heroin-like effects that threaten the wellbeing of millions.

-This illegally manufactured fentanyl is sold illegally as a powder, dropped onto blotter paper, put in eye droppers and nasal sprays, or made into counterfeit pills that resemble other prescription opioids.
+This illegally manufactured fentanyl is sold unlawfully as a powder, dropped onto blotter paper, put in eye droppers and nasal sprays, or made into counterfeit pills that resemble other prescription opioids.